neasher1/BUG-Hunting/Reset-Password.md

     - 2FA auto disabled after password reset.

     - Changing Email And Password of any User through API Parameters [https://ad3sh.medium.com/full-account-takeover-changing-email-and-password-of-any-user-through-api-parameters-3d527ab27240]
+        - Full Account Takeover via Changing Email And Password of any User through API Parameters Exploitation
+            1. Attacker have to login with their account and Go to the Change password function
+            2. Start the Burp Suite and Intercept the request
+            3. After intercepting the request sent it to repeater and modify parameters Email and Password POST /api/changepass
+            [...]
+            ("form": {"email":"victim@email.tld","password":"12345678"})

     - Reset password link sent over unsecured http protocol [https://hackerone.com/reports/1888915]